akanik3376/assignment-10-event-management/questions_and_answers.md

 #### Answer: B

-<i>Write your explanation here</i>

-If function is called but no value is passed as a parameter, the answer is undefined if no parameters are passed to the function.
+<i>If function is called but no value is passed as a parameter, the answer is undefined if no parameters are passed to the function.</i>

 </p>
 </details>